dart-code-checker/dart-code-metrics/doc/reporters/json.md

 # JSON reporter

-Dart Code Metrics can generate report in JSON format.
+Dart Code Metrics can generate a report in JSON format.
 Use `--reporter=json` to enable this format.
-A sample command to analyze package and output:
+The reporter prints a single JSON object containing meta information and the violations grouped by a file.
+A sample command to analyze a package:

 ```sh
 dart pub run dart_code_metrics:metrics --reporter=json lib